aws-samples/csr-builder-for-kms/docs/readme.md

 ## Basic Usage

+To use this software, you need access Sign, DescribeKey and GetPublicKey permissions on a KMS asymmetric key with SIGN_VERIFY usage.
+If you don't have such a key already, you can create one through the AWS console or AWS CLI or any available AWS SDK.

-A simple CSR can be created by generating a public/private key pair using *oscrypto* and then passing a dictionary of name information to the `KMSCSRBuilder()` constructor:
+A simple CSR can be created by  passing a dictionary of name information to the `KMSCSRBuilder()` constructor along with a KMS Key arn:

 ```python
 import sys